-SPD objective Objectives of the grant Outputs of the grant Activities under the grant Expected results of the grant Type of applicants targeted by the call for proposals outputs on of the CEAS, draft and functioning of appeal international summaries in English for procedures in EU+ protection these cases, register the countries/Member States. jurisprudence cases in the EUAA Case Law published by EUAA in Database in accordance with The results may be further collaboration with the the relevant EUAA specified in the relevant call grant beneficiary and made publicly methodology. for proposals. available to Produce comparative stakeholders via the analysis of the jurisprudence EUAA Case Law gathered during the Database. research and drafting thematic outputs on Support to situational jurisprudence on awareness products, international protection, and platforms, operational any other relevant analytical and strategic analysis outputs concerning of the EUAA. jurisprudence on the implementation of the CEAS.
-The outputs may be · further specified in The activities may be further the relevant call for specified in the relevant call proposals. for proposals.
+SPD objective Objectives of the grant Outputs of the grant Activities under the grant Expected results of the grant Type of applicants targeted by the call for proposals

+collaboration with the the relevant EUAA

+grant beneficiary and methodology.

+made publicly

+available to Produce comparative

+stakeholders via the analysis of the jurisprudence

+EUAA Case Law gathered during the

+Database. research and drafting

+thematic outputs on

+Support to situational jurisprudence on

+awareness products, international protection, and

+platforms, operational any other relevant analytical

+and strategic analysis outputs concerning

+of the EUAA. jurisprudence on the

+implementation of the CEAS.

+The outputs, activities, expected results and type of applicants may be further restricted or specified in the relevant call for proposals/invitation to submit a proposal.